 For one company that I worked with, communication was very infrequent.
 People messaged the team with reminders of team meetings or items that were due for multiple people.
 When anyone posted a link to a completed project or suggested an idea, one or two people responded with a thumbs up.
 Sometimes there would be no communication for hours or days.

 As a result, it was easy to feel detached from the company, like working on a deserted island.
 The infrequent messaging was like seeing a beacon of light, a frail trail of words in the darkness.

 In contrast, another remote company I worked with had multiple chats set up and used platforms such as Slack.
 When one person posted an idea for review, multiple people wrote in with feedback and suggestions.
 A social chat group was filled with lengthy banter about weekend activities, jokes about life, and friendly jokes about coworkers.

 Although I was working alone in a room, I felt like I was in an office full of people because of all the frequent communication.
-It seemed like if I peeked into the next room, I would find all my teammates there.

 Someone at this company had started this culture of frequent communication.
 New team members continued the culture.
 Not all the chatter was about work, although it could start with a work topic.
 People wanted to stay in touch.

 Getting to Know the Team on a Personal Level

 Socializing helps a team to gel.
 Otherwise, you have a group of people working on tasks.
 When you’re just a cog in a wheel, it’s much more difficult to be invested in the company.
 Getting to know the team on a personal level further develops company culture.